 \subsection{DTA in Action}

-We first investigated if DTA scales better than CPU-based collectors in the presence of telemetry volumes generated by large-scale networks.
+We first investigate if DTA scales better than CPU-based collectors in the presence of telemetry volumes generated by large-scale networks.
 To do so, we compare the performance of DTA and state-of-the-art CPU-collectors when coupled with two different monitoring systems: INT~\cite{INTSpec,kim2015band} and Marple~\cite{narayana2017language}.
 Here, we use a DTA configuration with $N=1$ and batching of size $16$, while CPU-collectors {use $16$ dedicated CPU cores in the same NUMA-node.}

-The collectors in Figure~\ref{fig:eval_e2e_int} collect generic $4B$ INT reports, which are made available for offline queries using the flow 5-tuple as the key.
-We tested INTCollector~\cite{van2018intcollector}, the only open source INT collector to the best of our knowledge, using either Prometheus or InfluxDB for storage.
-We also studied BTrDB~\cite{andersen2016btrdb}, and the state-of-the-art solution for high-speed networks, Confluo.\footnote{The Confluo performance is highly dependent on the number of "filters", e.g., the number of tracked flows.
-Here, Confluo tracks just 64 active flows.
-DTA does not limit the number of flows to track, but its probabilistic data structures have reduced data availability as the number of collected flows increases.
-See Appendix~\ref{sec:keywrite_probability_eval} for numeric examples.} Key-Write inserts each report into its key-value store, and Postcarding assumes 5-hop aggregation with no intermediate reports.
-Instead, Append inserts the reports into one of the available data lists.
-As Figure~\ref{fig:eval_e2e_int} shows, DTA improves on key-based INT collection by at least $13x$, or up to $55x$ when we aggregate the postcards into 5-hop tuples, with the potential for even higher performance gains if pre-categorized \mbox{and chronological storage through Append suffices.}
+The collectors in Figure~\ref{fig:eval_e2e_int} collect generic $4B$ INT reports that are available for offline queries using the flow 5-tuple as the key.
+We test INTCollector~\cite{van2018intcollector}, to the best of our knowledge the only open source INT collector that uses InfluxDB for storage.
+We also study BTrDB~\cite{andersen2016btrdb}, and the state-of-the-art solution for high-speed networks, Confluo, which is based on MultiLog technology.
+Key-Write inserts each report into its key-value store, and Postcarding assumes 5-hop aggregation with no intermediate reports.
+Append instead inserts the reports into one of the available data lists.
+As Figure~\ref{fig:eval_e2e_int} shows, DTA improves on key-based INT collection by at least $4$x, or up to $16$x when aggregating the postcards into 5-hop tuples, with even higher performance gains if pre-categorized \mbox{and chronological storage through Append suffices.}